Lourmarin

 4 great reasons to visit Lourmarin

-• Enjoy a handcrafted ice cream while strolling through its shaded alleys
+• Enjoy an artisan ice cream while wandering through its shaded streets

-• Step inside the shops of local artisans
+• Step into the shops of local artisans

 The Château of Lourmarin, between history and wonder